- Oregon does not maintain an active list of approved surplus lines insurers (see Other Comments section #1).

 Tel.: (503) 718-6700

-- Each insurance policy or certificate of insurance negotiated, placed or procured by the surplus line licensee must bear the name of the licensee and the following legend in bold type:“This insurance was procured and developed under the Oregon surplus lines laws.
+- Each insurance policy or certificate of insurance negotiated, placed or procured by the surplus line licensee must bear the name of the licensee and the following legend in bold type: “This insurance was procured and developed under the Oregon surplus lines laws.
 It is NOT covered by the provisions of ORS 734.510 to 734.710 relating to the Oregon Insurance Guaranty Association.
 If the insurer issuing this insurance becomes insolvent, the Oregon Insurance Guaranty Association has no obligation to pay claims under this insurance.”

 - The Surplus Line Association of Oregon makes available to any interested party a “tax calculator” which enables interested parties to easily determine the taxes and charges applicable to a proposed transaction.
 The “tax calculator” may be assessed at the Association’s website: www.oregonsla.org.
-Please note that both state and federally chartered credit unions are exempt from the surplus lines tax.

 - Oregon allows surplus lines insurers to provide auto coverage under the financial responsibility provisions.